brcbanner/takeaway-db-system/DOC.md

     TotalSandwichesPrice = TotalSandwichesPrice + TotalSandwichTypePrice
   TotalOrderPrice = TotalSandwichesPrice + DeliveryPrice
   ```
-We consider only operations 4, 5, 6, and 8, which are the only operations that handle the *TotalOrderPrice*, as it also involves the other redundant attributes.
+We consider only operations 4, 5, 6, and 8, which are the only operations that handle the *TotalOrderPrice*, which also involves the other redundant attributes.
 For the purpose of analysis, the following load data assumptions are made.

 ## Volume and Operation Tables